onemonth/iOS-Blog-Posts/README.md

 var myName = "Fred"
 ```

-Specifically, Optionals work in tandem with two distinctly different kinds of variables: `var`s and `let`s.
+Specifically, Optionals work in tandem with two distinctly different kinds of variables: `vars` and `lets`.
 In order to understand Optionals we must first understand `vars` and `lets`.

 The primary distinction between `vars` and `lets` is that `vars` are mutable and `lets` are immutable.
 In other words, we can change the value of a `var` as many times as we want, but once we set the value of a `let`, we can never change it.
 Let's look at some examples.